komushi/ggp-func-py-gocheckin/design/SECURITY_USE_CASES.md

 ### Rules

-1. **UC1+UC2 is a fixed pair on P2.** UC1 provides the `unlocked=true` session state that UC2 depends on.
-Tailgating detection without door unlock has no meaning.
-On P1 (no lock), this toggle is N/A — there is no door to unlock or tailgate through.
+1. **UC1 on P2 only.** UC1 (Member Identification) triggers unlock via clicked event.
+On P1 (no lock), this toggle is N/A — there is no door to unlock.

 2. **UC4+UC8 is a fixed pair on P2.** UC4 (Group Size) requires `max_simultaneous_persons` from UC8's continuous YOLOv8n detection as a cross-check signal.
 UC4 compares `distinct_face_count` vs `memberCount` — this only makes sense at an entry point with a door (P2).
 On P1 (no lock), UC4 has no meaning.